GD(LOCAL) - COMMUNITY EXPRESSION AND USE OF COLLEGE FACILITIES

 Academic and extracurricular activities sponsored by the College District shall always have priority when any use is scheduled.
-The vice president of academics and student affairs shall have authority to cancel a scheduled use by a community member or organization if an unexpected conflict arises with a College District activity.
+The College District shall have authority to cancel a scheduled use by a community member or organization if an unexpected conflict arises with a College District activity.

-Any community member or organization approved for a nonschool use of College District facilities shall be required to complete a written agreement indicating receipt and understanding of this policy and any applicable administrative regulations, and acknowledging that the College District is not liable for any personal injury or damages to personal property related to the nonschool use.
+Any community member or organization approved for a nonschool use of College District facilities shall be required to complete a written agreement indicating receipt and understanding of this policy and compliance with all College District policies and any applicable administrative regulations, and acknowledging that the College District is not liable for any personal injury or damages to personal property related to the nonschool use.

 Fees for Use